TuZZiX/p5_beta/README.md

 Executing the following Gazebo-based launch file will bring up an instance of Gazebo complete with a mobot, a LIDAR obstacle detector, and an open-loop controller.
 The second command will allow one to use the included services, detailed in the General section.
+The robot will move 5 meters forward and 5 meters backward.

 ```
 $ roslaunch p5_beta load_world_and_controller.launch